-- Get an overview on the technical concepts of fermentation - Identify the role and need of computers in fermentation technology - Gain knowledge on industrial production of various products - Compare and contrast different types of fermentations health.
+- Get an overview on the technical concepts of fermentation - Identify the role and need of computers in fermentation technology - Gain knowledge on industrial production of various products - Compare and contrast different types of fermentations

+B.Sc.
+(H) FOOD TECHNOLOGY V SEMESTER SFT 345: CLINICAL NUTRITION (THEORY)

+Hours per week: 4 Credits: 4 End Examination: 60 Marks Sessionals: 40 Marks

+Food is the basic necessity of life.
+Nutrition is the scientific study of food and its relation to health.
 Therapeutic nutrition refers to the use of food and the nutrients it contains to prevent or treat a disease or condition.
 Therapeutic nutrition brings awareness about the main etiological factors responsible for various ailments of the present day generation.

-SFT 345: CLINICAL NUTRITION (THEORY)

-Food is the basic necessity of life.
-Nutrition is the scientific study of food and its relation to

-To provide an overview of fundamental knowledge in food and nutrition.

-• To introduce students to clinical dietary and nutritional principles practical menu planning application

-• To translate basic concepts of medical nutrition therapy for the different diseases into

-• To familiarize the concept of lifestyle changes
+- To provide an overview of fundamental knowledge in food and nutrition. - To introduce students to clinical dietary and nutritional principles - To translate basic concepts of medical nutrition therapy for the different diseases into practical menu planning application - To familiarize the concept of lifestyle changes

 Therapeutic diet-Principles of diet therapy.
 Factors to be considered during meal planning.
 Therapeutic modification of normal diet, assessment of patient needs, special feeding methodstube feeding, parenteral feeding.
 Nutrition counseling, Risk factors of different nutritional and metabolic disorders.

-Know about the status of nutraceuticals and functional food market classification, diagnosis, complications, insulin.
-Obesity- etiology, types, theories, assessment, risk factors, complications, dietary and non- dietary treatment.
+- Know about the status of nutraceuticals and functional food market - Understand types of nutraceutical compounds and their health benefits risk factors, complications, dietary and non- dietary treatment.
 Underweight- etiology, dietary modifications.